Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Do you want to learn how to create automated workflows in WordPress?

 Performing all of the day-to-day website maintenance and admin tasks can be overwhelming.
-By creating automated workflows, you can save yourself a ton of time and effort, so you can focus on more important things like growing your website.
+By creating automated workflows, you can save yourself a ton of time and effort and can focus on growing your website.

-In this article, we’ll show you how to easily create automated workflows in WordPress with Uncanny Automator.
+In this article, we will show you how to easily create automated workflows in WordPress with Uncanny Automator.

 Using automation to create workflows in WordPress